Exterminating Subterranean Termites From Your Place

 The royal couple, the king and queen termites, will dig a chamber in the soil near a wood source, seal the opening, then mate.
 The queen termite can live up to 25 years and is capable of laying more than 60,000 eggs in her lifetime.
 Eggs are yellowish-white in color and hatch after an incubation of 50–60 days.

 Soldier termites are creamy white, soft-bodied, wingless, and blind.
 They have hard, brown, elongated heads and two jaws.
 Soldier termites are unable to feed themselves and must be fed by workers.
 There are fewer soldiers in the colony than worker termites because their sole function is to defend the colony against invaders.
 Soldier termites mature within a year and live up to 5 years.

-Fully grown termite workers are soft-bodied, wingless, blind, and creamy-white in color.
+Fully grown termite workers are soft-bodied, wingless, blind, and creamy-white.
 In the early stages of life, termites are fed predigested food by the king and queen.
 Once able to digest wood, worker termites are responsible for providing food for the entire colony.
-They perform all the labor in the colony including obtaining food, feeding other termite caste members and immature termites, excavating wood, and constructing tunnels.
+They perform all the labor in the colony, including obtaining food, feeding other termite caste members and immature termites, excavating wood, and constructing tunnels.
 Worker termites mature within a year and live 3–5 years.

 Identifying Termites in Kansas City

 A termite colony reaches its maximum size in approximately 4–5 years and could have anywhere between 60,000 to 200,000 workers.
 New colonies of termites are formed when winged termites from a parent colony emerge in flight, known as a swarm.